 The Missouri State Treasurer's Office participates in a securities lending program to augment investment income.
 Authority to participate rests in Section 30.260.5, RSMo.
-As of October 2004, Bank of New York began acting as the State Treasurer's custodial bank and securities lending agent.
 For securities which are received as collateral under a bonds borrowed program, at least 75 percent of the collateral received must match the maturities of the securities lent with a maximum duration gap between loans and investments of 15 days.
 The maximum life of term loans shall be 90 days.

-Collateral may be in the form of cash, securities issued or guaranteed by the United States Government or its agencies, or bank letters of credit or equivalent obligation if pre-approved by the State Treasurer's Office.
+Collateral may be in the form of cash, securities issued or guaranteed by the U.S. government or its agencies, or bank letters of credit or equivalent obligation if pre-approved by the State Treasurer's Office.
 Collateral must be provided in the amount of 102 percent of the then market value of the loaned securities and accrued interest, if any.
 The Custodian provides for full indemnification to the State Treasurer's Office for any losses that might occur in the program due to borrower default, insolvency, or failure to return loaned securities.